EKS Default Namespace Deletion Incident Response Guide

 5-5.
 Workload Inspection Checklist

-There may be failed Jobs or CronJobs during the incident.
-Manually rerun if necessary.
+Jobs or CronJobs may have failed during the incident period.
+Manually re-run them if necessary.

 # Check failed Jobs